beep-projects/LiStaBot/README.md

 ## <a name="installation"/>Installation

 The installation is done using the script ```install_lista.sh```.
-But before you start, you need a Telegram API Token for your bot.
+Before you start the installation process, you need a Telegram API Token for your bot.
 If you only want to use ```lista.sh```, you can skip this step.

 #### <a name="setup-a-telegram-bot"/>Setup a Telegram bot

-In order to use the messaging feature, you need a **Telegram** account and app.
-See the instructions for [telegram.bot](https://github.com/beep-projects/telegram.bot#usage) on how to set this up.
-After setting up the **Telegram bot** and obtaining your **API Token**, send any message to your bot.
+In order to use the messaging feature, you need a **Telegram** account and the app on a mobile phone.
+See the instructions for [telegram.bot](https://github.com/beep-projects/telegram.bot#usage) on how to set this up, or search the web.
+After setting up the **Telegram bot** and obtaining your **API Token**, send ```/start``` to your bot.
+This message will be used to identify you for the bot and configure the chat with you.
-**Note:** If you do not continue with the installation within the next 24h you have to send a message to your bot again!
-**condocam.ai** will use the first received message to set the  administrator.
-So this might fail if you use a bot that was added to a group and other people are messaging there.
-You can change the configured administrator later by editing ```/etc/condocam/condocambotbot.conf``` on the device, but you have to figure out the needed IDs on your own.
+The script will use the last received ```/start``` command to set the  administrator.
+So this might fail if you use a bot that was added to a group and other people are sending the command there too, but why should they?
+You can change the configured administrator later by editing ```/etc/lista/listabot.conf``` on the device, but you have to figure out the needed IDs on your own.

 #### <a name="run-the-script"/>Run the script